sciZer0/newdiscoveries/a/README.md

 In addition, we might note that during ANY second of this pushing (during ANY second of this free-falling) the value of Force is always the same, <b>196</b> Newtons.

-Now, if a 50 kg object is free-falling downwards during 30 seconds,
+But if a 50 kg object is free-falling downwards during 30 seconds,

 <p align="center">
   <img src="/assets/images/20.png"/><br>